Thursday Smells Different in Pueblo Nuevo: Guerrero-Style Green Pozole at Casa Barroso | Oaxaca Blog · Qué Onda Oaxaca

 And that ritual traveled to Oaxaca.
 With a family.
 With their pot.
 With their recipe.

-From Chilpancingo to Pueblo Nuevo
+From Ometepec to Pueblo Nuevo

 The story of Casa Barroso starts where the best food stories always start: in the aunts' kitchen.